top of page

 IMG-20170125-WA0020.jpg

-"Hangouts for Negotiation (HFN)" in High School Network
+"Hangouts for Negotiation (HFN)" with HS students

 "The Road to Literature" for Learning of English Literature in HS

-Design of KB CSCL with two layers of collaboration: local and international (with the Netherlands to help learn Different Perspectives and Comparing and Contrasting).
-Research on the adoption of an alternative culture of learning and teaching (CLT). based on internal values (making connections for deep learning, various sources of knowledge, inner motivation, etc.).
+The research conducted focused on the adoption of an alternative culture of learning and teaching (CLT). based on internal values (making connections for deep learning, various sources of knowledge, inner motivation, etc.).

-ePals School Partnership
+"ePals" School Partnership

 Founder of School Partnership in collaboration with Ms Eveline Zarhi from Ort Marseille, and under the leadership of the school principals- Mr. Rami Porat and Mr Cohen; Designed and conducted virtual exchange for English classes for 2 years; Managed delegation of Israeli students and responsible for hosting French delegation in mutual visits of delegations of students